 Wild Rabbits

-In contrast, the less fortunate members of the mother group often have to make do with colder and more peripheral holes.
+In contrast, the less fortunate members of the mother group often have to make do with colder and more peripheral nests.
 Some studies suggest that these less fortunate mothers organize themselves more egalitarian.
 The animals are very territorial and, therefore, kick out the younger male rabbits as soon as they are sexually mature at three to four months.
 Afterwards, the migrants try to seek admission to the neighbouring group.

 The Easter Bunny